eyeck3/literate-potato/proposal.md

 boolean array that contains true on days of the week that the horse jumped.
 GUI used for selecting a horse to check its information.

+Test class that will test different horse reservations and confirm that the correct horses are left availiable.
+Will also check the schedule remains correct as the days change and that the array resets after the day has passed.
+This will use junit testing.

 ## Edit and Submit this file and any figures referenced by this document.